jolie/docs/src/tutorials/journeys/calculator/README.md

 }
 ```

-## The complete example

-The complete example of this tutorial can be found at this [link](https://github.com/jolie/examples/tree/master/v1.10.x/tutorials/getting_started)

-## Exiting a service
+## Exiting from a service execution

 Jolie provides the `exit` instruction to exit the current program by terminating the running Java virtual machine.
 In the example above, we could extend our service interface and behaviour with the `shutdown` operation, which closes the service using the `exit` instruction — notice that we use the full syntax of [input choices](../../language-tools-and-standard-library/basics/composing-statements/README.md#input-choice) here, which is `[ inputOperation ]{ post-operation code }`.